amosbastian/utopian.rocks/README.md

 Features
 --------

 Currently the homepage shows all of Utopian.io's supervisors with a link to a page that shows their team's overall performance, and the performance of each moderator per category.
+Each category also has an overview, where information can be found about contributions in the last week, the most active moderators per category etc.

 Roadmap
 -------